top of page

-In order to expand their pool of top available talent and benefit from a workforce that reflects the diverse range of customers they serve, many UK employers offer support and equipment to help apprentices with special educational needs and disability (“SEND”) to do their jobs.
+Many UK employers offer support and equipment to help apprentices with special educational needs and disability (“SEND”) to do their jobs.
 This includes making reasonable adjustments during the application and interview process.
+After all, employers want their workforce to reflect the diverse range of customers they serve.
+They also want to ensure they're selecting employees from the widest pool of top available talent.

 Look out for companies displaying the “disability confident” logo on job / apprenticeship adverts.
 These companies have signed up to the Government led scheme designed to recruit and retain disabled people and people with long term health conditions for their skills and talent.
 There are three levels of accreditation aligned with bronze, silver and gold standards: committed, employer and leader.